SaiKrishna-SSK/Movie_Recommender_ML_Model/README.md

 # Movie_Recommender_ML_Model

-how to build a personalized movie recommendation system based on user preferences.
+A Machine Learning project on how to build a personalized movie recommendation system based on user preferences.